 Should I accept a federal work-study offer?

 Some students are nervous about taking on college courses and new jobs at the same time.
 If this describes you, you may be able to defer your work-study a semester so that you can get used to your college course load first, then start a job.
+Some schools allow students to complete their work-study hours during the summer.
 Talk to your school’s financial aid office about your options.

 What are the benefits of accepting federal loans?